willfurnass/sheffield_hpc/software/compilers/pgi.rst

   Do you wish to install MPICH? (y/n) y
   Do you wish to generate license keys? (y/n) n
   Do you want the files in the install directory to be read-only? (y/n) n

+The license file is on the system at ``/usr/local/packages6/compilers/pgi/license.dat`` and is a 5 seat network license.
+Licenses are only used at compile time.

 Modulefile
 ----------